Dedicated to help you and your family membersOur Difference

 As Director of Claims, he manages client relations and the collection and proper distribution of all the funds.
-He has been with the firm almost from the beginning and he's also been very involved in asbestos cases over the years.
-He thinks of his occupation as being a "Sophisticated, non-traditional, rewarding one, sometimes challenging."
-Always, the client comes first for our team, and Jonathan Sharp is able to help and address any concerns that you might have.
+He has been with the firm almost from the beginning, and he's also been very involved in toxic exposure cases over the years.

 Brandi StoreyRead full bio

-As a client liaison and legal assistant, Brandi's activities mainly involve talking to people, finding details from their work history, doing research and connecting the information in order to collect data for claim filing.
+As a client liaison and legal assistant, Brandi's activities mainly involve talking to people, finding details from their work history, researching, and connecting the information to collect data for claim filing.
 She does the initial phone calls, setting the tone for a good connection with the clients.

-Communication doesn't stop with paperwork, as people are contacted on a regular basis.
-She, like all the other team members who often work extra hours, goes above and beyond to take care of our clients' cases.
+Communication doesn't stop with paperwork, as people are contacted regularly.
+However, like all the other team members who often work extra hours, she goes above and beyond to take care of our client's cases.

 Gema ZapienRead full bio